ipfs/community/contributing.md

 The IPFS protocol and its implementations are still in heavy development.
 This means that there may be problems in our protocols, or there may be mistakes in our implementations.
 And -- though IPFS is not production-ready yet -- many people are already running nodes in their machines.
 So we take security vulnerabilities very seriously.
 If you discover a security issue, please bring it to our attention right away!

-If you find a vulnerability that may affect live deployments -- for example, expose a remote execution exploit -- please send your report privately to juan@ipfs.io, please DO NOT file a public issue.
+If you find a vulnerability that may affect live deployments -- for example, expose a remote execution exploit -- please send your report privately to security@ipfs.io, please DO NOT file a public issue.
+The GPG key for security@ipfs.io is [4B9665FB 92636D17 7C7A86D3 50AAE8A9 59B13AF3](https://pgp.mit.edu/pks/lookup?op=get&search=0x50AAE8A959B13AF3).

 If the issue is a protocol weakness or something not yet deployed, just discuss it openly.